jbdamask/wkid-smaaht/README.md

 ## How it's Built
 This project leverages the [Bolt-Python](https://slack.dev/bolt-python/tutorial/getting-started) framework for building Slack applications, and uses code from the [Slack GPT Bot](https://github.com/alex000kim/slack-gpt-bot) project and the deeplearning.ai course, [Building Systems with the ChatGPT API](https://learn.deeplearning.ai/chatgpt-building-system/lesson/1/introduction).

+[LangChain](https://www.langchain.com/) is responsible for taking W'kid Smaaht to the next level.
+The learning curve may be steep but it's worth it!

 ### Architecture

 <img src="images/Wkid%20Smaaht%20Architecture.png" alt="Allow" width="500"/>